richardkronick/BurgerPrince/README.md

 - The program calculates the tax owed
 - Once an order is completed, the order is saved to the database
 - The app will keep track of your inventory

-Soon to be added features:
 - A logged in user can view their previous orders
-- There is an option to restart your order at any time
-- Improved validation
 - Pickup or delivery option

+Soon to be added features:

 - Login with Facebook or Google

 ## How to Use